D. Brent Pogue Collection: One of the Most Valuable in Numismatic History

 “You have to be opportunistic, and you have to have guts,” Brent said.
 At one auction Brent bid $4.1 million on the legendary 1804 silver dollar—in the finest condition of eight known.
 At that time, that amount was twice as much as had ever been paid for any coin at auction.

 While Pogue passed in 2019, his collection lives on in the numismatic world today.
-Through a series of sales that began in 2015, his collection of high calibers, rare U.S. coins has fetched over $140 million.
+Through a series of sales that began in 2015, his collection of high caliber, rare U.S. coins has fetched over $140 million.

 The extensive and impressive Pogue collection included an excellent selection of early American coins from half dimes to quarter eagles to half eagles to three-dollar gold pieces to silver dollars to large cents and even early American paper money.
 The sheer size and scope along with the high-quality of the Pogue collection is unmatched in numismatic history.